 Other countries are eyeing the same strict procedures that Hong Kong has implemented.
 Canada has recently tightened its policies for incoming travelers, suspending all flights from Mexico and the Caribbean Islands.
 Anyone from Schengen countries and the UK and Ireland are banned from entering the United States.

-Luckily little of this affect the cruise industry right now.
+Luckily, little of this affects the cruise industry right now.
 First of all, not many ships are sailing worldwide, except some vessels in the Canary Islands, Mediterranean, and Singapore, and second, ships that will homeport, or call, in the US are still not cleared to sail by the CDC.
 International cruises will suffer if these measures stay in place in one form or another once ships start sailing again.

 Continuing Quarantine Requirements And Flight Restrictions

 The Philippines has been criticized widely for its tough stance on COVID-19.
 Not only did the Philippines undergo the longest community quarantine period in the world, but the local government has also already announced the quarantine rules, and flight restrictions will not be lifted this year.
 Many countries are seeing now that the harsh measures taken have curbed cases in the country significantly.

 The local government in British Columbia, Canada, has said already that restrictions will not be lifted before a significant inroad is made with vaccine distribution.
 The examples worldwide are increasing each day, as countries tighten up their rules and regulations.

 The results could be devastating to the cruise industry.
 As Cruise Hive covered in our article about Alaska this week, it could mean no foreign-flagged ships sailing between US ports.
 The issue being those foreign-flagged vessels must call in a foreign country on a single trip.